apache/druid/.github/ISSUE_TEMPLATE/feature_request.md

 Please provide the following for the desired feature or change:
 - A detailed description of the intended use case, if applicable
-- Rationale for why the desired change would be beneficial
+- Rationale for why the desired feature/change would be beneficial